 To American Banker, this is where Panacea stands out from the rest:

 One of the ideas driving Panacea is that these customers are low risk, and by offering them affordable credit and deposit accounts now, they are likely to keep their business with Panacea as they progress in their careers

 In her article, Cross goes on to cite the following benefits of securing a physician loan from Panacea:

-- Applicants can qualify for a fixed-rate loan with just a medical license and no adverse credit events.
+- Applicants can qualify for a fixed-rate, PRN Personal Loan with just a medical license and no adverse credit events.

 - Customer service designed around physician needs, including: